Komrod/web-servo/README.md

 # web-servo

-A simple Node js web server that is executing node JS scripts.
+A simple HTTP web server executing node JS scripts.

 ## Features
 - Easy to use, launch with one line of code